-Network marketing companies are bypassing the department stores and malls and going directly to the consumer's living rooms with sharing, caring service and timesaving convenience.
-What if you were one of the brokers, retailers, wholesalers, media people or any other person whose job or businesses were being threatened because network marketing was a new and better way of doing things?
+Network marketing companies are bypassing department stores and malls and going directly to the consumer's living rooms with sharing, caring service, and timesaving convenience.
+What if you were one of the brokers, retailers, wholesalers, media people, or any other person whose job or business was being threatened because network marketing was a new and better way of doing things?
 What would you do?

 Just as in any business or industry, there are scams and schemes that hurt the industry's image.
 Real estate has had its scams.
 Banking and Savings and Loans have had their improprieties.
 Ministries have had abuses for self-serving purposes.
 The stock market has had its insider trading scandals.